 If you’re currently in the market for a home loan, you may have concerns about how a lender will view your application.
-Income, occupation and age are all factors that could potentially affect your ability to secure a home loan.
-However, your credit score can also be an important factor your lender may take into consideration when evaluating your loan application.
+Income, occupation and age are all factors that can potentially affect your ability to secure a home loan.
+However, your credit score can also be an important factor your lender takes into consideration when evaluating your loan application.

-For this reason it may be a good idea to refresh your knowledge of what your current credit score is, and think about whether you could be doing more to maintain and/or improve it.
+For this reason, it’s a good idea to refresh your knowledge of your current credit score, and think about whether you could be doing more to maintain and/or improve it.
 Your credit score could potentially be the defining factor when it comes to your creditworthiness – in other words, how suitable you are to receive credit.

 How does a lender figure out my credit score?

-A lender will calculate your credit score based on several factors, including the amount of credit you accessed in your life, who you accessed it from, and how good you were at paying it back.
-Different lenders will use different algorithms to calculate your credit score, whether they enlist the services of credit reporting agencies or use their own in-house algorithms.
+A lender will calculate your credit score based on several factors, including the amount of credit you have accessed in your life, whom you accessed it from, and how good you were at paying it back.
+And lenders use different algorithms to calculate your credit score.
+Some enlist the services of credit reporting agencies, others make the calculations in house.

-While there can be many different ways of calculating credit scores and overall creditworthiness, each lender will most likely take into account a similar list of factors, including:
+While there are different ways of calculating credit scores and overall creditworthiness, broadly, lenders take into account a similar list of factors, including: